 In addition to the animals, there will also be a Dutch oven cooking demonstration and tasting.
 Families are encouraged to bring a picnic and enjoy the museum’s back yard.
 A game called Pack Your Wagon will also begin at noon.
 “It’s a fun game for the families to play where they get a list of items they have to source at the pretend stores to pack their wagon for a trip.
 Once the wagon is packed, they have to run it across the finish line.
 We like this game because it gives the kids a sense of what families had to go through to pack their wagons to begin their life in the new territory,” said Davis.

 Families of up to six people can join in on the fun for only $5.
 The activities are designed so that participants can come and go from 10 a.m. to 1 p.m.
 Each week’s activities are preplanned and more information can be found at www.facebook.com/PioneerWomanMuseum.
 Most activities are appropriate for ages six and up, but everyone is welcome.

 For more information about any of the programs and events hosted by the Pioneer Woman Museum, contact the museum at 580-765-6108, firstname.lastname@example.org or visit its Facebook page.

 The Pioneer Woman Museum, a division of the Oklahoma Historical Society, is located at 701 Monument Rd. in Ponca City.
-The mission of the Oklahoma Historical Society is to collect, preserve and share the history and culture of the state of Oklahoma.
+The mission of the Oklahoma Historical Society is to collect, preserve and share the history and culture of the state of Oklahoma and its people.
 Founded in 1893 by members of the Territorial Press Association, the OHS maintains museums, historic sites and affiliates across the state.
 Through its research archives, exhibits, educational programs and publications the OHS chronicles the rich history of Oklahoma.
 For more information about the OHS, please visit www.okhistory.org.